Remote Area First Aid Training

 Survive First Aid standard ‘Remote Area First Aid Course’ is delivered over 3 days and focuses on the extra skills and knowledge required to provide the best care to a patient whilst waiting for an extended period of time for help to arrive.
 Our standard course awards participants with the following units of competency.

-For the new courses we have transitioned to some online pre course self directed learning modules which will allow us to focus completely on practical training and scenarios and have changed the course delivery a fair bit for 2021.
+Our courses have a blended delivery structure with some pre course online learning and then 3 days of face to face practical training.
 Access to the learning modules will be provided once payment for the course has been made.
 The learning modules focus on the theory allowing the course to be as practical as possible.

 The 3 day Face to Face Remote Area First Aid Course with pre course learning modules is equivalent to a 60 Hour Course based on the nominal hours of delivery.